 In 2021 I co-authored my first book with Kathy Rodgers, Big Rides, which was published by Vertebrate Publishing.
-In 2022 my first own book was published by the same publisher.
-Great British Gravel Rides is much more than just a guidebook.
+In 2022 my first solo book was published by the same publisher: Great British Gravel Rides – much more than just a guidebook.
 It offers an insight into gravel cycling in Britain, featuring well-known riders like Mark Beaumont and Jenny Graham alongside others.
 And in 2023 my second solo book was published.
 Bikepacking Scotland will bring you 20 inspiring bikepacking adventures in Scotland, but also once again an insight into the people behind this activity in Scotland.